zynga/zynga-hacklang-framework/README.md

 sudo touch /opt/zynga/is_development
 ```

+# Modifying code

+## Adding new namespaces
+In order for a new namespace to properly resolve to the correct file path, you have to provide the autoloader with a mapping from the namespace to the file path.
+To do this, you will need to:
+1) Modify ./composer.json in the autoload/psr-4 section to contain your mapping from namespace to file path.
+These should be organized in alphabetical order.
+2) Commit this change.
+3) Run make composer-update.
+4) Verify that your mapping appears in ./vendor/composer/autoload_psr4.php
+5) Verify that your namespace is recognized and a class in said namespace can be loaded AT RUNTIME (running hh_client isn't sufficient).

 # Submitting code
 1) Run make test
 2) Ensure that code coverage is still at 100pct all submissions are required to keep us at that level.